mojaloop/mojaloop-business-docs/vuepress/docs/guides/defect-triage.md

 The process proposed here applies to bugs identified in the Hub Operator's Production environment, and new features or enhancements are outside its scope.
 However, to facilitate business conversations, Hub Operators can submit requests for new features or enhancements and those will be passed on to the Product teams in the community.
 :::

-The Mojaloop Support Triage team is responsible for the evaluation and resolution planning of each bug raised in the Hub Operator's Production (**What if it is a lab or a sandbox that the hub operator is running?**) environment.
+There needs to be a specific team that is responsible for the evaluation and resolution planning of each bug raised in the various environments (Production, Staging, QA, Dev, and so on).
+It can be a Support team or a QA/Development team.
+Within the remainder of this section, this team is referred to as the "Mojaloop Support Triage team".

 The Triage team has the following members:

 * Mojaloop Product Manager (core Mojaloop)
 * Product Manager of extensions or other components implemented in the Hub - Payment Manager, PortX, and so on